Skip to main content Skip to local navigation

 • and at least two half elective courses at the KAHS 6000 level

 The selection of elective courses shall be approved by the Supervisor and Supervisory Committee.
-Candidates must demonstrate to their Supervisory Committee a satisfactory knowledge of statistical and/or computational techniques, as these techniques are deemed necessary for the conduct of their research.
+Candidates must demonstrate to their Supervisory Committee a satisfactory knowledge of relevant methodologic techniques to better reflect the breadth of knowledge.

 Readings in Special Topics